mataruzz/ROS2_servo_motion/README.md

 colcon build --parallel-workers 2 --executor sequential
 ```
 ### Run the example
-In the following example, 5 positions are defined and iteratevely passed to the controller.
+In the following example, 5 positions are defined and iteratively passed to the controller.

 ***Inside the RaspberryPi***: